Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: The lattice models

 In our lattice models, we allow the valence band to be multi-orbital:

 Here $n,m$ index lattice sites located at $ {\bf R}_n, {\bf R_m}$, $\alpha, \beta$ label the specific valence orbitals, and $v^\dagger_{\alpha n}$ creates an electron in the orbital $\alpha$ at site $n$.
 Explicitly, we will show results for 1D models with 2 orbitals per site ($1s$ and $2p_x$ for a chain parallel to the $x$ axis) and 2D triangular models with 3 orbitals per site ($d_{x^2-y^2}, d_{xy}, d_{3z^2-r^2}$ for a lattice lying in the $xy$ plane).
 Any other combinations of orbitals can be studied similarly.
 Crystal fields can be included trivially, but we ignore them for simplicity.
 We restrict the hopping to nearest-neighbor for simplicity, but this can be generalized straightforwardly to longer range.
-To minimize the number of free parameters for the 2D system, we use the Harrison rules \cite{Harrison1989} to calculate ratios between the hopping integrals, see Appendix A for details.
-For the same reasons, we present results only for single-orbital conduction bands:
+To minimize the number of free parameters for the 2D system, we use the Harrison rules \cite{Harrison1989} to calculate ratios between the hopping integrals, see Appendix \ref{App:hopping} for details.
+For the same reasons, we present results only for a single-orbital conduction band:

 where $c_n^\dagger$ creates a conduction-band electron at site $n$ of the lattice.
-Here $\Delta$ is the difference between the on-site energies that sets the value of the band gap.
+Here $\Delta$ is the difference between the on-site energies and controls the value of the band gap.
 For simplicity we consider again only nearest-neighbor hopping; generalization to longer range hopping is straightforward.
-Similarly, generalizations to a multi-orbital conduction band is straightforward but introduces more free parameters.
-We note that in this work we ignore possible hybridization between the orbitals defining the conduction and valence band.
-These can be included but lead to more significant complications, in particular lifting of the degeneracy between singlet and triplet excitons.
-In their absence, the spin degrees of freedom are trivial, thus we drop the spin labels in this work.
+Similarly, generalization to a multi-orbital conduction band is straightforward; this introduces more free parameters, but it can be dealt with similarly to how we treat the multi-orbital valence band.

+We emphasize that here we ignore possible hybridization between the $c_n$ and $v_{\alpha m}$ orbitals, which can be a reasonable approximation for a large gap semiconductor under the right circumstances.
+Including such hybridization complicates matters because the real-space counterparts of the conduction and valence band Bloch eigenstates are no longer the atomic orbitals $c_n$ and $v_{\alpha m}$, but instead more extended Wannier orbitals.
+While dealing with such complications is beyond the scope of this work, we believe that they can be handled with the general method described below, and among other things, will give rise to an exchange interaction that will lift the degeneracy between singlet and triplet excitons which holds for the simpler model Hamiltonians discussed here. \cite{CudazzoPRL2016,Qiu2015} In the absence of such hybridization, the spin degrees of freedom are trivial, and from now on we drop the spin labels in this work.

 Hamiltonians (\ref{2}) and (\ref{3}) can be diagonalized straightforwardly to: